timhuisman/css-social-media-buttons/README.md

 - Added two new buttons: Skype (thanks [@AMeijerNL](https://github.com/AMeijerNL)) and iCheckMovies.
 - Converted sprite from horizontally to vertically orientated (thanks [@AMeijerNL](https://github.com/AMeijerNL)), for smaller file size and load time.
 - Added pointer cursor to button, so that non-anchor elements have the same visual button behaviour as anchor elements.
-- Added source files for both normal and Retina sprites in `.ai`-format (Vectors!)
+- Added source files for both normal and Retina sprites as Adobe Illustrator files (Vectors!)

 **v.1.1.0**